stefmolin/docstringify/README.md

 ### Pre-commit hook

-Add the following to your `.pre-commit-config.yaml` file to block commits with missing docstrings:
+Add the following to your `.pre-commit-config.yaml` file to block commits with missing docstrings before any formatters like `ruff`:

 ```yaml
 - repo: https://github.com/stefmolin/docstringify